open-ephys/gui-docs/source/Developer-Guide/Distributing-plugins.rst

 Configuring external dependencies (if any)
 ##############################################

 If the plugin has any external dependency that requires its own repository to be built and deployed, you'll have to follow all the steps mentioned above to set up the GitHub and Artifactory repositories. **Importantly,** while setting up the Artifactory repository properties, make sure you add "Type" property with "CommonLib" as it's value.
-No need to specify any other properties.
+There's no need to specify any other properties.

 Once the external dependency is setup, go to the plugin's Artifactory repository that needs this dependency.
 Add the "Dependencies" property and the dependency repository name without the appended "-plugin" string as the value.